Quick Guide to

 - Dealer rolls dice:

 1) if no doubles, continue to next round.
-If it's last round, all players reveal their cards
+If it's the final round, all players reveal their cards or "showdown".

 At the end of the 3 rounds (completed the 3 phases 3 times): All players show their hands to reveal the winner.
-If the player has Sabacc and wins, that player collects both the Main Pot and the Sabacc Pot.
+If the player wins with Sabacc, that player collects both the Main Pot and the Sabacc Pot.
 If the player wins without having Sabacc, that player collects the Main Pot only.

 The game ends when the dealer token circulates once around to all the players.
 The player with the most credits is the winner.